-KAMPALA - Uganda Wildlife Authority (UWA) executive director, Sam Mwanda has emphasised the need to have a united approach through collaboration of different agencies to protect both people’s and animal’s health.
+KAMPALA - Uganda Wildlife Authority (UWA) executive director Sam Mwandha has emphasised the need to have a united approach through collaboration of different agencies to protect people's and animals' health.

-“As UWA, we assume leadership of this platform with a firm belief that, multi-stakeholder collaboration is the key to solving most of nature health challenges.
+"As UWA, we assume leadership of this platform with a firm belief that multi-stakeholder collaboration is the key to solving most of nature health challenges," he said.

-"A united approach by different agencies is the surest way to effectively and sustainably fight against zoonotic disease and protect public health,” stressed Mwandha.
+"A united approach by different agencies is the surest way to effectively and sustainably fight against zoonotic diseases and protect public health."

-This was said when Mwandha was taking over the leadership of the National One Health Platform at a function that was held by the Ministry of Water and Environment Headquarters recently.
+This was as Mwandha took over the leadership of the National One Health Platform at a function that was held the Ministry of Water and Environment headquarters in Kampala recently.

-The platform brings together the Ministries of Water and Environment, Health, Agriculture, Animal Industry and Fisheries and Uganda Wildlife Authority to ably handle and contain disease outbreaks, epidemics and other public health emergencies.
+The platform brings together the ministries of water and environment, health and agriculture plus UWA to ably handle and contain disease outbreaks, epidemics and other public health emergencies.

-Mwandha took the opportunity to have a flash back of 2004 and 2007 when UWA had outbreaks of anthrax in Queen Elizabeth National Park that killed almost 300 hippos.
+Mwandha pointed back at the period from 2004 to 2007 when UWA had outbreaks of anthrax in Queen Elizabeth National Park that killed almost 300 hippos.

 Mwandha takes over the mantle of leadership from the Director of Environment in the Ministry of Water and Environment, Paul Mafabi.

-True to Mwandha’s word, Uganda has over the years experienced several public health emergencies and 70% of them have been zoonotic (wildlife) in nature.
+Uganda has over the years experienced several public health emergencies and 70% of them have been zoonotic (can be transmitted from animals to humans) in nature.

-The UWA spokesperson Gessa Simplicious asserts that, the above mentioned diseases are said to originate from diverse sources that need a multi-sectoral and multidisciplinary approach to manage them.
+UWA spokesperson Simplicious Gessa said the above-mentioned diseases are said to originate from diverse sources that need a multi-sectoral and multidisciplinary approach to manage them.

-“This collaborative effort will keep numbers of tourists destined to Uganda growing because of the way they were handled in comparison to other destinations with similar attractions,” said Gessa.
+"This collaborative effort will keep numbers of tourists destined to Uganda growing because of the way they were handled in comparison to other destinations with similar attractions," he said.